Subject Summary

 B. Behavioural and Cognitive Neuroscience (Paper 3)

-C. Social Psychology, Developmental Psychology, and Individual Differences (Paper 4).
+C. Social Psychology, Developmental Psychology, and Individual Differences (Paper 4)

 Students study material across all three sections.
 The lecture courses on offer in each area may vary slightly from year to year.
 Students will have been introduced to some of these topics in the Natural Sciences Tripos courses: Part IA Evolution and Behaviour, Part IB Experimental Psychology or Part IB Neurobiology, or in the Medical and Veterinary Sciences Tripos courses: Part IB Neurobiology and Human Behaviour.
 Papers 2-4 test the three sections (A-C) described above.
 There is ample scope for students to pick courses that match their interests.
 Students typically study about half the range of subjects on offer.

-Option B:
+Option B

-In addition to Paper 1, students will be permitted to choose three modules from those offered by Psychology, PDN and Zoology, which will allow greater specialisation in psychology, neuroscience and behaviour.
-The modules offered may be subject to change each year, and there will be limits on places in the optional PDN and Zoology modules.
+C. Students will be permitted to choose one module from those offered by PDN and Zoology, which will allow greater specialisation in neuroscience and behaviour.
+The modules offered may be subject to change each year, and there will be limits on places for each module.

-For both options:
+For both options

 Almost all those admitted to the course will have taken Part IB Experimental Psychology in the Natural Sciences Tripos, or Part IB of the Medical and Veterinary Sciences Tripos.
 Students may transfer from the Philosophy Tripos if they have taken Part IB Experimental Psychology in the Natural Sciences Tripos as an optional paper.
 Any other student may transfer, but would normally be required to devote two years to the Part II course.